Traumatic Brain Injury (TBI) MRI in Vancouver

 MRI is a safe and effective diagnostic procedure.
 Unlike an x-ray, it does not use ionizing radiation.
 You can undergo many MRI examinations without any cumulative effects.

 MRI is an advanced diagnostic technology that can provide detailed images of the brain.
 An MRI scan can detect abnormalities that CT scans, ultrasound, and x-rays cannot.
-Our modern Vancouver facility is home to the first and only GE 3.0 Tesla MRI system in clinical use across Canada.
-Developed for the most advanced clinical applications, the 3.0T MRI produces faster images with unprecedented detail.
+Our modern Vancouver facility is home to a GE 3.0 Tesla MRI system; Developed for the most advanced clinical applications, the 3.0T MRI produces faster images with unprecedented detail.

 The 3.0T Signa EXCITE HDxt MRI system was designed with your safety and comfort in mind.
 Many older MRI systems use larger coils that make the unit feel confining, but the GE 3.0T MRI features more compact and advanced coils, which promote a more comfortable patient experience.